Only in death is a life story fully known, and in Peg’s own words her life was long, sometimes bloody hard work, and a bit boring toward the end.

 As a girl she won a scholarship to the Henrietta Barnet grammar school, and as a young woman worked at the labour exchange in Kings Cross, where she showed an aptitude for dealing with the “colourful” clientele.

-De-mobbing, just before Victory in Europe, pregnant with my mother Sandra, a few years later she met and married Ted.
-Together they left a war torn London for a fresh start with Suzy their 8 year old daughter, and a new bungalow that backed onto fields: 6 Romulus Close Colchester.
+She de-mobbed, just before Victory in Europe, pregnant with my mother Sandra, and a few years later met and married Ted.
+Together they left a war torn London for a fresh start with Suzy their 8 year old daughter, and a new bungalow that backed onto fields at 6 Romulus Close Colchester.

-Though never much more than five feet tall, make no mistake, Nan was tough, enduring 14 years of harsh, poorly paid nursing at Severalls hospital.
+Though never much more than five feet tall, make no mistake Nan was tough, enduring 14 years of very harsh, poorly paid nursing at Severalls hospital.

-A powerful matriarch, selfless and constant in her duty, generous with both money and the sugars that somehow managed to make their way into her bag from Debenham’s restaurant. (thank you Steve ;).
+A powerful matriarch, selfless and constant in her duty, generous with both money and the sugars that somehow made their way into her bag at Debenham’s restaurant. (thank you Steve ;).
 She was dedicated to her family and caring.

-Through nearly 40 years of retirement she lived very independently in her beloved flat, supported by Suzy, Clare, Malc, and Kerri, and delighted by Zak and Leo, Max, Saski and Theo.
+Through nearly 40 years of retirement Peggy lived very independently in her beloved flat, supported by Suzy, Clare, Malc, and Kerri, and delighted by Zak and Leo, Max, Saski and Theo.